SUBLANK/SQL-Project-CustomerSegmentation/README.md

-# SQL-Project-CustomerSegmentation
+# SQL-Project-Customer Segmentation
-# Customer Segmentation & Analysis Using SQL
+## Customer Segmentation & Analysis Using SQL

 ## Overview
 Examine customer spending patterns using SQL methods like window functions, joins, and CTEs to categorize customers by their spending habits.
 We'll utilize a customers table for basic details and a transactions table for purchase records to segment customers based on total spending and transaction frequency.